About Rebecca Black

-I am a yoga teacher, a lover of mountains and mountain sports, an adventurer, a ponderer.
+I am a yoga teacher, a lover of mountains + mountain sports, an adventurer, a ponderer.
 I invite you to come yoga with me.

 “It’s all about BALANCE”

 Finding balance and harmony in our lives, is a moment to moment challenge.
 Balance in work, in social life and quality of life.

 So much is in the balance – health and fitness – intellectual growth – creative expression – emotional life – family life – spiritual life – values – relationships with ourselves, each other and the world around us.
-There are so many variables to challenge us – all the while underpinned with discoveries that our true nature is not even our flesh and bones.
+There are so many variables to challenge us – all the while underpinned with discoveries of our true nature beyond our flesh and bones.

 It sure makes for a wild ride in ‘project Balance’!